erikrose/blessings/README.rst

 In any case, there is a ``does_styling`` attribute on ``Terminal`` that lets you see whether your capabilities will return actual, working formatting codes.
-If it's false, you should refrain from drawing progress bars and other frippery and just stick to content, since you're apparently headed into a pipe
+If it's false, you should refrain from drawing progress bars and other frippery and just stick to content, since you're apparently headed into a pipe:

 .. code:: python